How To Slice In Cricut Design Space – Cricut Slice Tutorial

-We recently had a new baby and named her Meadow.
+We recently had a new baby, and we named her Meadow.
 For this project I’m going to make a design with her name which will be pressed with heat transfer vinyl onto a blank baby onesie.

 Let’s get started!